Articles in this section

 Combining the binding syntax with static text to achieve advanced Dynamics use-cases

-In this article, we will explain how the binding syntax can be used together with static text within smart templates to achieve advanced use-cases with Dynamics.
+This article explains how the binding syntax can be used together with static text within smart templates to achieve advanced use-cases with Dynamics.
 The combination of static text and the binding syntax is especially used when creating advanced smart fields.

 Prerequisites